The Messerschmitt Me 163 Komet: Hitler’s Hot Rod Rocket Plane

 Walter’s rocket motor was fitted to the DFS 194 after the aircraft transferred to Peenemünde-Karlshagen in 1940.
 Walter’s R I-203 rocket motor produced 882 lb. of thrust using fuels consisting of T-Stoff (80% hydrogen peroxide along with a stabilizer of either oxyquinoline or phosphate) and Z-Stoff (Calcium permanganate).
 Z-Stoff was a benign liquid; however T-Stoff was highly unstable and highly corrosive.
 It could burn away human flesh in seconds and was also destructive to copper, lead, and most organic materials, as it decomposed it generated heat similar to ignited gunpowder.
 This made maintenance, fueling, and flying the aircraft dangerous activities.

 The diminutive aircraft had a wingspan of 34’ 9” and a length of 21’.
-Heini Dittmar was the test pilot and, despite the aircraft had a very limited fuel capacity and being of all wood construction it was not designed to take the speed of the rocket motor, reached 342 mph in the aircraft and realized its climb rate was exceptional.
+Heini Dittmar was the test pilot and, despite the aircraft having a very limited fuel capacity and being of all wood construction it was not designed to take the speed of the rocket motor, reached 342 mph in the aircraft and realized its climb rate was exceptional.

 The Me 163A